-Figure 30-2 shows a typical connection between a host device and multiple client devices.
+Figure 31-2 shows a typical connection between a host device and multiple client devices.

-Figure 30-2.
+Figure 31-2.
 SPI Host and Multiple Client Connection

 Transmissions involve two shift registers, eight bits in size: One in the host and one in the client.
-Data are shifted out one bit at a time, with the Most Significant bit (MSb) shifted out first.
+Data is always shifted out one bit at a time, with the Most Significant bit (MSb) shifted out first.
 At the same time, a new Least Significant bit (LSb) is shifted into the same register.

-Figure 30-3 shows a typical connection between two processors configured as host and client devices.
+Figure 31-3 shows a typical connection between two processors configured as host and client devices.

-Figure 30-3.
+Figure 31-3.
 SPI Host/Client Connection

-Data are shifted out of both shift registers on the programmed clock edge and are latched on the opposite edge of the clock.
+Data is shifted out of both shift registers on the programmed clock edge and latched on the opposite edge of the clock.